moonrepo/setup-toolchain/README.md

 ## Inputs

 - `auto-install` - Auto-install tools on setup.
 Defaults to `false`.
+- `cache` - Toggle caching of the toolchain directory.
+Defaults to `true`.
+- `cache-base` - Base branch/ref to save a warmup cache on.
+Other branches/refs will restore from this base.
 - `moon-version` - Version of moon to explicitly install (if repository is using moon).
 Defaults to "latest".
 - `proto-version` - Version of proto to explicitly install.
 Defaults to "latest".